-Fixed dental braces have long been a proven orthodontic method for straightening teeth.
+Fixed dental brackets have long been a proven orthodontic method for straightening teeth.
 Nowadays, however, there are also modern and discreet alternatives such as clear aligners.
-In this article we will tell you what malocclusions dental brackets can correct and how much they cost in Switzerland and what alternatives there are.
+In this article we will tell you what malocclusions dental brackets can correct, how much they cost in Switzerland and what alternatives there are.

 Reading time: 5min